irisgau/irisgau.github.io/docs/_posts/2024-09-23-pacific-northwest.markdown

 **Wednesday: Arrival in Victoria**
 * Immigration: A negative encounter with the officer who mansplained me on the dangers of staying in a hostel amongst other things, but I made it through.
 * Transit: Chose Uber over the bus after the officer warned me I was going to "the most dangerous part of the city", but had a lovely driver who assured me I'd be be safe.
 Also, the area was totally fine.
 Houseless people were simply trying to exist nearby.
-* Got my steps in: Checked out thrift shops around [Ocean Island Hostel](https://www.oceanisland.com/).
+* Got my steps in: After dropping my luggage off at [Ocean Island Hostel](https://www.oceanisland.com/), checked out thrift shops nearby.
 Strolled through the scenic inner harbor and the Legislative Assembly.
 Saw a peacock in Beacon Hill Park.
-Walked to Chinatown, with many historic buildings, restaurants, and cute shops.
+Walked to Chinatown, with many restaurants, shops, and historic buildings.
 * Dinner: Enjoyed dinner at the hostel and had a nice chat with a traveler from Calgary named Owen.
 We talked about Canadian and American differences and urban planning.

 **Thursday: A Full Day in Victoria**
-* Butchart Gardens: A convenient hour long bus dropped me off directly at the gardens.
+* Butchart Gardens: A convenient hour-long bus dropped me off at the gardens.
 The gardens were absolutely stunning.
 I spent a few hours here and ate lunch at their coffee shop.
 * Royal BC Museum: An extensive and well-done exhibit on Stongehenge.
 A security guard named Sam gave me a personal tour of his favorite parts of the Old Town exhibit.
 He shared that he's originally from Venezuala and just received his permanent residency, after 5 years in Canada.
 Interactions like this make me believe in humanity.
-* Evening: Caught live music, ate poutine from a food truck, and saw the lights of the Legislative Building.
-Worth returning to the area.
-The folks at the food truck gave me an extra serving after finding out it was my first time in Canada and eating poutine.
+* Poutine: Caught live music and ate poutine from a food truck at the marina.
+The folks gave me an extra serving after finding out it was my first time in Canada and eating poutine.
 I'm officially on team poutine.
+* Evening: The lights of the Legislative Building were worth going back for after dark.

 **Friday: Ferry to Vancouver**
-* Morning: Grabbed a sandwich near the hostel at [Macchiato Caffe](https://maps.app.goo.gl/FghQJe95Qavvs53y7), very yummy.
+* Morning: Grabbed a sandwich near the hostel at [Macchiato Caffe](https://maps.app.goo.gl/FghQJe95Qavvs53y7).
+Many options, and very yummy.
-* Bus ride: Took a bus one hour north to the Swartz Ferry terminal.
 * Ferry Ride: Off to Vancouver!

 # Vancouver (4 days)